 Tuition and practice are available at Greystone Lodge, with all equipment and safety items supplied for all ages.
 Cost to hire is R200 per bow. (we have kiddies archery also)

-The golf driving range is available for guest use during daylight hours.
-Clubs can be hired from reception at R100, or you may bring your own.
-Buckets of golf balls are of course also available at R50/bucket.
+We have a golf driving range at Greystone Lodge which is available for guest use during daylight hours.
+Clubs can be hired from reception at R150 per set, or you may bring your own.
+Buckets of golf balls are also available at R50/bucket.

 - Dullstroom often sees four seasons in one day, regardless of the time of year.